 - Transfagarasan Road is officially called DN7C (National Road 7C).

 - Its endpoints are Pitești and Arpașu de Jos, with the Lake Balea and Curtea de Argeș city in between.

 - When travelling from Bucharest to Sibiu (or vice versa), this is the fastest route.
 Other than flying, of course.
 It takes about 4 hours of driving time.

 - Don’t forget to wear a few extra layers!
 It gets chilly up there.

 - If you need to stay overnight (and there’s no ice hotel), you can spend a night or two at the chalet right on the Balea Lake.

 - Driving at night (9 pm – 7 am) is prohibited.
 My last info is from 2017, but you can check this official site for updates.

 - The average speed is around 40 km/h (25 mph) – and even that often feels too fast!

 - Join a cycling contest here, if you dare!
-It’s organized usually in September.
+It’s organized usually in the first week of July.